-Washington State made a 30-year, state-wide commitment to recover salmon, and we have sustained it for the past 17 years.
+Washington State made a 30-year, statewide commitment to recover salmon, and we have sustained it for the past 19 years.
 We are implementing regional recovery plans with local leadership and local creativity.

 As envisioned in our Statewide Strategy to Recover Salmon: Extinction is not an Option (1999) we have crafted a successful and effective locally led, bottom-up structure to stop the decline of wild salmon, rebuild their populations, and restore the habitat and watershed conditions upon which they depend.

-For 15 years, Washington has sustained an unprecedented statewide locally-led effort by thousands of people including state agencies, Indian tribes, and regional organizations to recover salmon and steelhead stream by stream.
+Washington has sustained an unprecedented statewide locally led effort by thousands of people including state agencies, Indian tribes, and regional organizations to recover salmon and steelhead stream by stream.